danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 }
 ```

-Restricting our services to only request `ApiRoute` ensures that the app does not
+Restricting our services to only request `ApiRoute` ensures that the app doesn't
 make any unspecified requests.
-If you need to call custom URLs, I suggest you add
+If you need to call custom URLs, I suggest adding
 a `.custom(...)` case in the `ApiRoute` enum.

-Ok, that was a long preparation to setup up a good foundation for the future, but
+Ok, that was a pretty long setup, but I think that we are now ready to load some
-I think that we are now ready to fetch some movies from the API.
+movies from the api.

-## Step 5 - Create an API-based movie service
+## Step 5 - Create an api-based movie service

-Let's create an API-based movie service and fetch some movies from our API, shall
+Let's create an api-based movie service and fetch some movies from our api!
+Just
-we?
-Add this file to the `Services` sub folder, next to `AlamofireService`:
+add this file to the `Services` sub folder, next to `AlamofireService`:

 ```swift
 import Alamofire